 - Chlorinated water is destructive to all bacterial forms.
-Drink purified water.
+Only drink purified water.

-- Processed foods, especially sugar and corn syrup, upset the metabolism of healthy microbes.
+- Processed foods, especially cane sugar and corn syrup, upset the metabolism of healthy microbes.

 - Over sanitization destroys necessary external microbes protecting the body from foreign invaders.
 Avoid harsh body wash and soap.

 - Antibiotics destroy good and bad bacteria, and it can take a long time to recover after their use.

-- Common medications can interfere with the microbes’ function.
+- Common medications can interfere with the function of microbes.

 - Artificial sweeteners like aspartame, saccharin and sucralose disrupt gut diversity.

-- Hard liquor is destructive to the good microorganisms in the body.
+- Hard liquor is destructive to the beneficial microorganisms in the body.